aws/aws-cdk-go/awscdkscheduleralpha/README.md

 ## Scheduler Targets

 The `@aws-cdk/aws-scheduler-targets-alpha` module includes classes that implement the `IScheduleTarget` interface for various AWS services.
-EventBridge Scheduler supports two types of targets: templated targets invoke common API operations across a core groups of services, and customizable universal targets that you can use to call more than 6,000 operations across over 270 services.
+EventBridge Scheduler supports two types of targets:

+1. **Templated targets** which invoke common API operations across a core groups of services, and
+2. **Universal targets** that you can customize to call more than 6,000 operations across over 270 services.

 A list of supported targets can be found at `@aws-cdk/aws-scheduler-targets-alpha`.

 ### Input

-Target can be invoked with a custom input.
-Class `ScheduleTargetInput` supports free form text input and JSON-formatted object input:
+Targets can be invoked with a custom input.
+The `ScheduleTargetInput`class supports free-form text input and JSON-formatted object input:

 ```go
 input := awscdkscheduleralpha.ScheduleTargetInput_FromObject(map[string]*string{